De Anza College to UCSD

 Frequently Asked Questions

-What GPA do I need to transfer from De Anza College to UC San Diego for Business Administration?
+What GPA do I need to transfer from De Anza to UC San Diego for Business Economics?

-Does De Anza College have a TAG agreement with UC San Diego?
+Does De Anza College offer a TAG to UC San Diego?

-How many applicants transfer to UC San Diego every year, and what are the odds?
+How many De Anza students transfer to UC San Diego each year?

 Explore More